rubyforgood/casa/README.md

 We highly recommend that you join us in slack https://rubyforgood.herokuapp.com/ #casa channel to ask questions quickly and hear about office hours (currently Wednesday 6-8pm Pacific), stakeholder news, and upcoming new issues.

 Issues on the issue board https://github.com/rubyforgood/casa/projects/1 in the TODO column are fair game.
-To claim an issue, comment on it "I am working on this issue".
+An issue can be claimed by commenting on it.

-Pull requests which are not for an issue but which improve the codebase by adding a test or improving the code are also welcome!
-Feel free to make github issues when you notice issues.
+Pull requests which are not for an issue but which improve the codebase are also welcome!
+Feel free to make github issues for bugs and improvements.
 A maintainer will be keeping an eye on issues and PRs every day or three.

 See also our [contributing guide](./doc/CONTRIBUTING.md) 💖 ✨

 ### About this project

 CASA is a national organization with many regional chapters.
-We currenly work with Prince George's County CASA in Maryland and Montgomery CASA Maryland
+We currenly work with [Prince George's County CASA in Maryland](https://pgcasa.org/) and [Montgomery CASA Maryland](https://casaspeaks4kids.com)

 This system provides value by: